Salford Credit Union is here to help you achieve your financial goals

 If you have major debt worries

-check out the organisations listed in the link below…
+Check out the organisations listed in the section below…

 Want to make your money work harder?

 Check out our Five useful tips and four questions to ask before you spend below…

 If you are struggling with debt then there are independent sources of help.

 Salford Credit Union works with LOCAL organisations who you could contact:

 - Salford Citizens Advice Bureau https://salfordcab.org.uk/ and https://www.citizensadvice.org.uk/debt-and-money/help-with-debt/

 - Salford City Council Welfare Rights service https://www.salford.gov.uk/advice-and-support/welfare-rights-and-debt-advice-service/

 - Salford Unemployed and Community Resource centre http://www.salforducrc.co.uk/